How to Engrave a Dog Tag – The 6 Best Methods Explained

 Start the engraving process and monitor the machine for safety and precision during operation.

-Step 6: Cleaning and polishing
+Step 6: Clean and polish

-Once finished, remove any residue and polish the dog tag if necessary.
+After completion, remove any residue and polish the dog tag if necessary.

 Extremely precise and detailed